rubyonracetracks/rails-legacy-docu/docs/02-04-build.md

 # If the config/database.yml file does not specify a username or
 # password for the development and testing environments, this means
 # that PostgreSQL needs a user with the username of the underlying
-# system, and this user have superuser privileges.
-If this is the case,
+# system, and this user should have superuser privileges.
+If this is
-# uncomment and customize the code below.
+# the case, uncomment and customize the code below.

 # echo '----------------------------------------'
 # echo "sudo -u postgres createuser -d $USERNAME"